jibanchaudhary/Data-Scraping-Using-BeautifulSoup-and-Selenium/README.md

-**Data Scraping Using Beautiful Soup and Selenium : Nepse Stock Dataset From Merolaganai**
+**Data Scraping Using Beautiful Soup and Selenium : Nepse Stock Transaction Data From Merolagani**

 A Python scraper using Selenium, BeautifulSoup and pandas to collect and save historical stock transaction data from Merolagani in CSV format for analysis.